42coders/the-laravel-admin-panel/README.md

 You can change the url under which the admin panel will be accessible in the tlap.php config file with the path variable.

-This package autoloads your relations if you use return types on them.
+This package autoload your relations if you use return types on them.

 ``` php
 public function posts(): HasMany